MaxWenzel/tooling/README.md

 - Page Ruler
 - [Wappalyzer](https://www.wappalyzer.com/): a cross-platform utility that uncovers the technologies used on websites.
 It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.

+## VM

+- [Firecracker](https://firecracker-microvm.github.io/): an open source virtualization technology that is purpose-built for creating and managing secure, multi-tenant container and function-based services.

 ### Online Collaboration